Provisional answers to D1 and M2 2026

 - Claim 1 as granted cannot be maintained

-- The proprietor may file an amended claim directed to tile with B being heat-resistant up to 400 degrees C
+- The proprietor cannot file an amended claim directed to the tile with B being heat-resistant up to 400 degrees C

 - This embodiment is described in the application as filed, Art.
 123(2)